-I was only able to find about three hours of clear time too to New York and my purchases and actions there have always -- I don't know whether you will say interested me or has been a satisfaction to me.
-I first went to Jaeger's store and bought a Jaeger blanket which I still have which took me through France very warm.
-It was soft -- like silk almost.
+I was only able to find about three hours of clear time to go to New York, and my purchases and my actions there have always, I don't know whether you would say interested me or have been a satisfaction to me.
+I first went to the Jaeger store and bought a Jaeger blanket which I still have, which took me through France very warm.
+It was soft, like silk almost.
 I bought three suits of Jaeger underwear which almost bankrupt me and two suits of Jaeger pajamas.
-Both the underwear had a very peculiar history because it began to shrink because of very bad washing in France, and finally it would always get to the point unless they put a big V down there in the shoulders, I would have my chin on my knee cap.
-These things finally got so shrunk that I finally had to give them up -- couldn't wear them any longer.
+Both the underwear had a very peculiar history because it began to shrink from very bad washing in France, and finally it would always get to the point where unless they put a big V down there in the shoulders, I would have my chin on my knee cap.
+These things got so shrunk that I finally had to give them up and couldn't wear them any longer.
 But it enabled me to go entirely through the First World War without a cold.
-And I think I was about the only one out of two million who didn't cough every morning with a cold.
+I think I was about the only one out of two million that didn't cough every morning with a cold.

-Q. Ic.
+1c.
 Were there any incidents of interest on your trip over in June 1917?

-A. We got on board the Tenadores and I was in the same stateroom as Lesley McNair for whom the old War College site was named and who was killed by a bomb in France and who was wounded on a reconnaissance in Africa before that -- and who I had put in command of all the ground troops in the United States -- their training and organization with General Mark Clark as his assistant.
-Also there was General Frank McCoy whom I got on a more intimate basis of acquaintance with at that time.
-He had just come out of Mexico as attaché and General Pershing had sent for him.
+We got on board the Tenadores, and I was in the same stateroom with Lesley McNair, for whom the old War College site is named and who was killed by a bomb in France, and who was wounded on a reconnaissance in Africa before that, and who I had put in command of all the ground troops in the United States, their training and organization, with General Mark Clark as his assistant.
+Also there was General Frank McCoy, who I got on a more inimate basis of acquaintance with at that time.
+He had just come out of Mexico as attaché, and General Pershing had sent for him.
 So he was on this boat, going over to join General Pershing who was a ship or two ahead of us.

-The men we found had been given their arms on going to the train.
-They were about twenty per cent of the original regiment.
+The men, we found, had been given their arms on going to the train.
+They were about 20 percent of the original regiment.
 The rest of the regiment had been taken to form new regiments.
-So all but twenty per cent of these regiments were recruits and it was quite a messedup affair when they arrived in Hoboken.
-They had no knowledge of how to drill, no knowledge of how to handle their rifles, and they were eighty per cent of the strength of the companies.
-Together with the fact that all the men loading the ships seemed to be bull-necked Germans, it wasn't a very encouraging outlook as we loaded at night-there and into the next morning, and finally got underway on this "secret" departure.
-We were taken up the Hudson and anchored right off the Grant Monument and were visited by excursion boats the two days we remained there.
+So all but 20 percent of these regiments were recruits and it was quite a messed-up affair when they arrived in Hoboken.
+They had no knowledge of how to drill, no knowledge of how to handle their rifles, and they were twenty percent of the strength of the companies.
+Together with the fact that all the men loading the ships seemed to be bull-necked Germans, it wasn't a very encouraging outlook as we loaded at night there into the next morning, and finally got underway on this "secret" departure.
+We were taken up the Hudson and anchored right off the Grant Monument and visited by excursion boats the two days we remained there.